Zero to One by Peter Thiel, summary & review

 “Humanities majors may well learn a great deal about the world.
 But they don’t really learn career skills through their studies.
 Engineering majors, conversely, learn in great technical detail.
 But they might not learn why, how, or where they should apply their skills in the workforce.
 The best students, workers, and thinkers will integrate these questions into a cohesive narrative.
 This course aims to facilitate that process”.

 The step from zero to one is a step from nothing to something, from inactivity to creativity.
-The step that creates new devices, new pieces of art, new unique enterprises, pushes technological process and social evolution.
+The step that creates new devices, new pieces of art, new unique enterprises, new markets, pushes technological process and social evolution.
 A step that people like Steve Jobs and Elon Musk made when their tech companies introduced iPhone, Tesla and SpaceX to the world.
 Most companies copy and modify what already exists.
-Some can’t recognize opportunities, some lack resources but mostly they just take the easy road of reusing and reproducing.
+Some can’t recognize opportunities, some lack resources but mostly they just take the easy road of reusing and reproducing to progress.
 Thiel calls this kind of progress — a horizontal progress.
 The future of the world cannot be built upon globalization — an endless reiteration and reproduction of the same technology over and over again.
 So the challenge of the future is in unique inventions and new technologies.

 According to Thiel, you learned nothing from famous entrepreneurs if you copy them.
 The step from zero to one is the key factor in progress of humanity.
-Peter Thiel sees globalisation as a counterproductive measure, unlike it is taught in society.
+Peter Thiel sees globalization as a counterproductive measure, unlike it is taught in society.
 He states that progress and the future of humanity lie exclusively in the field of new technologies.
 Having a proprietary technology is a massive advantage for any company and can even lead to 100 billion dollar market value.